idimopoulos/hadoop-install/README.md

 - Supported JDK Versions: >= jdk-1.7.0_25_
 - Supported Internet Protocol: CDH requires IPv4.
 IPv6 is not supported.
 - SSH configuration:SSH should be configured

-####Installing CDH 5 YARN on a Single Linux Node in Pseudo-distributed Mode

-For development purpose, Apache Hadoop and CDH 5 components can be deployed on a single Linux node in pseudo-distributed mode.
-In pseudo-distributed mode, Hadoop processing is distributed over all of the cores/processors on a single machine.
-Hadoop writes all files to the Hadoop Distributed File System (HDFS), and all services and daemons communicate over local TCP sockets for inter-process communication.

 ###STEP-1
 ```